rolling-scopes-school/tasks/tasks/codejam-corejs.md

 * using recursion (for geeks :smirk_cat:)

 ### Function #3 "recursion"
-Create a function `recursion` that takes as an argument *tree* represented as an object of the following structure:
+Create function `recursion` that takes as an argument *tree* represented as an object of the following structure:
 ```
                      100
         90                             120